seandstewart/bardly/pending/problems/measure-for-measure/11-player.md

 From our faults, as faults from seeming, free!

 **ELBOW**
-His neck will come to your waist---a cord, sir.
+His neck will come to your waist--a cord, sir.

 **POMPEY**
 I spy comfort; I cry bail.
 Here's a gentleman and a